illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp4.md

 2. The overall experience of flying your plane should be smooth and comfortable.
 For example: Are rotations comfortable?
 Does your plane handle as expected?
 Does the weapon work as expected?

 3. Your flight simulator should be polished.
-That is, there should be few, if any, noticable glitches, controls should work as intended, and the frame rate should be consistently at or above 60fps.
+That is, there should be few, if any, noticeable glitches, controls should work as intended, and the frame rate should be consistently at or above 60fps.

 ---